EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 This plot shows monthly eviction filings in Philadelphia over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
 You can toggle the plot to display filing counts.<sup>1</sup>

-1. Eviction filing data for Philadelphia County were collected by Jonathan Pyle at [Philadelphia Legal Assistance](https://philalegal.org/).
+1. Eviction filing data for the city of Philadelphia were collected by Jonathan Pyle at [Philadelphia Legal Assistance](https://philalegal.org/).